-What’s an unsung makeup hero?
-For me, it’s an oftentimes underrated makeup morsel, a permanent collection product that scoots under the radar screen of many makeup lovers but regularly rocks my world.
-The long-running Unsung Heroes series features some of my favorites.
+What’s an unsung hero in beauty-speak?
+For me, it’s an oftentimes underrated makeup (or polish!) morsel, a permanent collection product that scoots under the radar of many makeup lovers but regularly rocks my world.
+My long-running Unsung Heroes series features some of my favorites.

 (Not so) Deep thoughts: do you suppose Cardi B ever wears Essie Angora Cardi?